Dear Mr. Electrician: How do I install a generator interlock kit on my main breaker?

 Answer: A generator interlock kit is great if you want to supply power to your entire circuit breaker panel and can be an economical choice compared to installing a separate external transfer switch.
 Below are step by step photos depicting an interlock kit installation on an older Cutler Hammer main circuit breaker panel.
-NOTE: Links in the text are to products sold on Amazon.
+NOTE: Links in the text below are to applicable products sold on Amazon.com

 Before beginning the work of installing an interlock kit on your main electrical panel, you should obtain an electrical permit from your town’s building department.
 Submit a copy of the interlock kit installation instructions with your permit application.
 In addition I always write a short “Scope of Work” and include that with my permit applications so that the inspector has a clear understanding of the work being done before hand.
 When the work is completed you will arrange to have an electrical inspector look over the job to make sure that it is compliant with the electrical code.
 This is very important to ensure that your installation is safe and not hazardous to someone connecting the generator during a power outage.